Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 2.18.
 Write a C program to swap the values of two variables using temporary variable 2.19.
 Write a C program to swap the values of two variables without using temporary variable

+2.20.
+Write a program that read two numbers and display maximum using ternary operator 2.21.
+Write a program that read two numbers and display minimum using ternary operator

 3. Math.h